maxgamertyper/Pyhoot/README.md

 ## documentation (will improve later):

-not relevant information at this moment i will probably add documentation.md on version V1.3.1
+not relevant information at this moment i will probably add documentation.md on version V1.3.1 just look at base_example.py in the examples folder for now

 ## current V1.3 Plans:
 * V1.3.1 will improve the documentation and the event listener outputs